Sophie Germain: Memorials

-Germain's resting place in the Père Lachaise Cemetery in Paris is marked by a gravestone.
-At the centennial celebration of her life, a street and a girls' school were named after her, and a plaque was placed at the house where she died.
+Germain's resting place in the Père Lachaise Cemetery, Paris, is marked by a gravestone.

+Hippolyte Stupuy's 1879 Oeuvres Philosophiques de Sophie Germain, included his biography of Sophie Germain and some of her correspondence, and was published to commemorate the centenary of Germain's birth.
+Following this a street and a girls' school were named after her, and a plaque was placed at the house where she died.
 The City Council of Paris commissioned a bust by Zacharie Astruc, based upon a death mask in the collection of the National Museum of Natural History, which was erected in the main courtyard of the school on 2 August 1890.
 There are no known likenesses of Germain made from life, nor contemporary verbal descriptions of her appearance.

 In January 2020, Satellogic, a high-resolution Earth observation imaging and analytics company, launched a ÑuSat type micro-satellite named in honor of Sophie Germain.

 Honors in number theory

 E. Dubouis defined a sophien of a prime n to be a prime θ where θ = kn + 1, for such n that yield θ such that x^{n} = y^{n} + 1 (mod θ) has no solutions when x and y are prime to n.

 A Sophie Germain prime is a prime p such that 2p + 1 is also prime.

 The Germain curvature (also called mean curvature) is $(k_1 + k_2)/2$, where k_{1} and k_{2} are the maximum and minimum values of the normal curvature.